McMaster’s Commitment to EDI in the Research Eco-System

 - To understand the current composition of our workforce including those involved in research;

-- To identify our areas of greatest need; and
+- To identify our areas of greatest priorities in terms of representation of equity-deserving groups; and

 - To track our progress in working towards an equitable workplace.

-- McMaster’s Employment Equity Report shares immediate and longer-term recommendations emerging from the Working Committee and presents data from the University’s employment equity census.
-We recognize however that employment equity is about more than numbers.
+We recognize, however, that employment equity is about more than numbers.
 Having a representative workforce becomes meaningful only when the environment encourages inclusivity and fosters success for all groups.
-As stated in the Report, McMaster recognizes that employment equity is realized as a collection of small changes to attitudes and practices; it is, by its nature, an iterative process.
+Together, the goals of the EDI Strategy aim to influence personal, structural and cultural change so that the institutional infrastructure and climate support equity-deserving groups to flourish at McMaster.
+As stated in the Employment Equity Report, McMaster recognizes that employment equity is realized as a collection of small changes to attitudes and practices; it is, by its nature, an iterative process.
 It is also a shared responsibility.
 Working together to promote employment equity, we will succeed in developing potential, strengthening our community, and multiplying the perspectives from which to answer the most challenging questions facing our world.

-- The University’s provides information and tools including a description of McMaster’s Employment Equity Framework, and details the process used for the employment equity census and access to training.
-Diversity and Equity training is a key component of diverse recruitment, promotion and retention.
+The University’s Employment Equity website provides information and tools including a description of McMaster’s Employment Equity Framework, and details the process used for the employment equity census and access to training.

-Monitoring, Addressing and Reporting Concerns Related to Equity, Diversity & Inclusion
+Monitoring, Addressing, and Reporting Concerns Related to EDI

 McMaster’s Policies that Govern the Staffing of Canada Research Chair Positions

-For all new nominatios, McMaster conforms to the CRCP’s Requirements for recruiting and nominating Canada Research Chairs.
+For all new nominations, McMaster conforms to the CRCP’s Requirements for recruiting and nominating Canada Research Chairs.
 In addition, as Canada Research Chairs are faculty appointments they are governed by .

 - McMaster University Revised Policy And Regulations With Respect To Academic Appointment, Tenure And Promotion * [Tenure and Promotion Policy]